₹40,000 Salary Investment Plan India 2026 — Real Numbers, No Fluff

 What month 12 looks like

-₹48,000 in the emergency fund — close to the ₹60K target, not there yet. ₹84,000 in index funds (₹7,000 x 12 months), plus whatever the market has added or taken.
-Term insurance running and locked in at 27-year-old rates.
+₹48,000 in the emergency fund — close to the ₹60K target, not there yet. ₹84,000 in index funds (₹7,000 x 12 months), plus whatever the market has added.
+Term insurance locked in at 27-year-old rates.

 Month 18: Emergency fund complete.
 The ₹4,000/month that was going there now moves to investments — you go from ₹7,000/month in SIPs to ₹11,000/month.
-That's when the compounding starts to feel real.
+That's when the compounding starts to register.

 The one thing to do this week

 The term insurance.
-Not next month, this week.
+Not next month — this week.

 This article is for informational purposes only.
 Tax rules and returns depend on your individual situation.
 For personalised advice, consult a SEBI-registered financial advisor.